yinxusen/deepword/tutorial.md

 will output to stderr, e.g.

 ```
-hparams.json exists! some hyper-parameter setting from CMD and pre-config file will be disabled. make sure to clear model_dir first if you want to train a new agent from scratch!
+hparams.json exists!
+Some hyper-parameter set from CMD and the pre-config file will be disabled.
+Make sure to clear model_dir first if you want to train a new agent from scratch!
 ------------hparams---------------
 batch_size -> 10
 beam_size -> 3